Extended-cycle integrals of modular functions for badly approximable numbers: Introduction

 \section{Introduction}

 The elliptic modular $ j $-function $ j(z) $ is an $ \SL_2(\Z) $-invariant holomorphic function on the upper half-plane $ \bbH := \{ z=x+y\iu \in \bbC \mid x, y \in \R, y>0 \} $.
 It plays an essential role in the complex multiplication theory.
 Indeed, its special values at imaginary quadratic points generate the Hilbert class fields of imaginary quadratic fields.
 On the other hand, for real quadratic fields, any definitive construction of the Hilbert class fields or ray class fields is still unknown except for a few cases, that is \cite{Shimura}, \cite{Shintani}.
-As he expected a candidate for that purpose, Kaneko~\cite{Kan} introduced the ``value" of $ j(z) $, written $ \val(w) $ derived from Dedekind's notation, at any real quadratic number $ w $ which is defined by
+With this motivation, Kaneko~\cite{Kan} introduced the ``value" of $ j(z) $, written $ \val(w) $ derived from Dedekind's notation, at any real quadratic number $ w $ which is defined by